An Industry led initiative for Australia

 With over a decade's experience in the energy and resources sectors, she has been influential in the development of nuclear law in Australia.

 As a dedicated research and teaching fellow at the University of Adelaide, Kirsty is fervently upskilling future lawyers for the AUKUS program in nuclear law.
-Presently, she's furthering her nuclear insights in France, pursuing a Graduate Diploma of International Nuclear Law.

 Jasmin describes herself, somewhat modestly, as a mum, leader, nerd and diversity advocate.